MLGroupJLU/LLM-eval-survey/README.md

 # LLM-eval-survey
 > A collection of papers and resources related to Evaluation on Large Language Model.

-> The papers are organized according to our survey: [A Survey on Evaluation of Large Language Models](https://arxiv.org/abs/2307.03109).
+The papers are organized according to our survey: [A Survey on Evaluation of Large Language Models](https://arxiv.org/abs/2307.03109).

+**NOTE:** As we cannot update the arXiv paper in real time, please refer to this repo for the latest updates and the paper may be updated later.

 ![](imgs/framework.png)